medale/spark-mail/README.md

 Some headers like To, Cc and Bcc or Subject can also be multiline values.

-### Parsing Enron Email set into Apache Avro binary format
+### Parsing Enron Email set into Apache Avro and Apache Parquet binary formats

 This data set at 423MB compressed is small but using the default small files format to process this via FileInputFormat creates over 500,000 splits to be processed.
-By doing some preprocesing and storing all the file artifacts in Apache Avro records we can make the analytics processing more effective.
+By doing some pre-processing and storing all the file artifacts in Apache Avro records we can make the analytics processing more effective.

 We parse out specific headers like Message-ID (uuid), From (from) etc. and store